Monday, November 6, 2023

 Announced attendance remains high, and despite some changes in the renewal benefits for season ticket members, I think attendance is going to continue to remain high.
 That continues to be something that Indy can't claim as being a concern.

 Indy's season hashtag was #It'sTime.
 It turned out not to be (at least for the men's 1st team), but the club has found success in other areas (women's and Academy) this year.
-Expectations were high this year, and I don't see any reason why they should be just as high next year with another year under everyone's belt with Lowry's system and more players who he think fit that system.
+Expectations were high this year, and I don't see any reason why they shouldn't be just as high next year with another year under everyone's belt with Lowry's system and more players who he think fit that system.
 Can success breed more success?
 Guess we'll see.

 No comments: